jasnell/node/doc/api/stream_iter.md

 // --> throws "Backpressure violation: too many pending writes"
 ```

-This is the default policy because it catches the exact class of bug
-that push streams exist to prevent.

 #### Block

 Block mode caps slots at `highWaterMark` but places no limit on the